browserengineering/book/book/accessibility.md

 also sometimes useful for situations where the user shouldn't be looking at the screen (such as driving), or for devices with no screen.] screen-reader software is typically used instead.
-The name kind of explains it all: screen-reader software reads the text on the screen, so that users know what it says without having to see it.
+The name kind of explains it all: this software reads the text on the screen out loud, so that users know what it says without having to see it.

 So: what should we say to the user?
 There are basically two big challenges we must overcome.

-First, web pages contain visual hints besides text, that we need to reproduce for screen-reader users.
+First, web pages contain visual hints besides text that we need to reproduce for screen-reader users.
 For example, when focus is on an `<input>` or `<button>` element, the screen-reader needs to say so, since these users won't see the light blue or orange background.